Coffeyb3an/EAMAudioProcessor/README.md

 ## System Requirements

-* macOS (Intel or Apple Silicon)
+* macOS
-* [Minimum macOS version, e.g., macOS 10.13 High Sierra or later]
+* Built for macOS 15.4, may not work with previous versions
-* An Audio Unit (AU) compatible Digital Audio Workstation (DAW) such as Logic Pro, GarageBand, Ableton Live, Cubase, etc.
+* An Audio Unit (AU) compatible (DAW) such as Logic Pro, GarageBand, Ableton Live
-* (Optional, for building from source): Xcode [Minimum Xcode version, e.g., Xcode 12 or later]
+* (Optional, for building from source): Xcode 12 or later

-## Building from Source (for Developers)
+## Building from Source

 This project is built using the JUCE framework.